 For more about HEPA filters and HEPA filtration, feel free to check Exhaust Filtration – HEPA Vacuum Cleaners article.

-There are other filter technologies used in modern air purifiers: titanium dioxide (TiO2) is used to remove, among others, acidic gases from the air; thermodynamic air purifiers use very hot plate(s) with micro-tubes to sterilize the air using heat (air is cooled before being released), etc.
+There are other filter technologies used in modern air purifiers: titanium dioxide (TiO2) is used to remove, among others, acidic gases from the air; thermodynamic air purifiers use a very hot plate(s) with micro-tubes to sterilize the air using heat (air is cooled before being released), etc.

 GermGuardian AC4825 – Bestselling Full Room Air Purifier